paul-caron/luaCurling/README.md

 # Lua_curling
 A lua binding of my C++ curling library.
-Enables a user to make some HTTP requests, inside a REPL.
+Enables a user to make some HTTP requests on the command line, inside a REPL.

 ```lua